huggingface/blog/accelerate-library.md

           optimizer.step()
 ```

-These changes will make your training script work for multiple GPUs, but your script will then stop working on CPU or one GPU (unless you added ).
+These changes will make your training script work for multiple GPUs, but your script will then stop working on CPU or one GPU (unless you start adding if statements everywhere).
 Even more annoying, if you wanted to test your script on TPUs you would need to change different lines of codes.
 Same for mixed precision training.
 The promise of 🤗 Accelerate is:
 - to keep the changes to your training loop to the bare minimum so you have to learn as little as possible.
 - to have the same functions work for any distributed setup, so only have to learn one API.